petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

    | Partially Shipped | 14            |
    | On Hold           | 20            |

-1. Under Action, choose *Notification* and select the *Delectable Bonsai Order Accepted* notification template.
+1. Under Action, choose *Notification* and select the *Clarity Order Accepted* notification template.

    ![Enter the trigger, condition, and action for the object action.](./configuring-workflows-and-notifications/images/02.png)